HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Background and Motivations

-\textbf{Serial Bottleneck in LLM Inference.} As established in Sec.~\ref{sec: Background}, single-batch LLM inference is dominated by the autoregressive decoding phase, where each token must be generated strictly after its predecessor.
+\textbf{Serial Bottleneck in LLM Inference.} As established in Sec.~\ref{sec:2.1}, single-batch LLM inference is dominated by the autoregressive decoding phase, where each token must be generated strictly after its predecessor.
 Although prior PIM accelerators alleviate the bandwidth pressure of memory-bound GEMV kernels, they are inherently constrained by this \textbf{token-level serial dependency}.
 To remove this barrier, we must pivot from inter-token to intra-token parallelism, the concurrent execution of sub-tasks within the generation of a single token.
 This necessitates a composite heterogeneous PIM architecture where different types of PIM subsystems operate in parallel to accelerate these sub-tasks separately.
-For instance, weight-intensive matrix multiplications can be offloaded to a capacity-oriented unit (e.g., DRAM-PIM) while latency-critical attention computations are assigned to a speed-oriented one (e.g., SRAM-PIM).
+Specifically, the weight-intensive layers, characterized by their substantial static parameters, can be offloaded to a capacity-oriented unit (e.g., DRAM-PIM).
+Conversely, the latency-critical attention layers are assigned to a speed-oriented one (e.g., SRAM-PIM).
 Such an architectural decomposition enables fine-grained pipelining and parallelism along the critical path of token generation, thereby directly addressing the serial execution bottleneck.